turingschool/backend_mod_1_prework/section2/reflection.md

 elsif variable_1 == 5
   puts "You were halfway there"
 else
-  puts "You did not 10 miles"
+  puts "You did not walk 10 miles" end
-end
 ```

 6. Other than an if-statement, can you think of any other ways we might want to use a conditional statement?

-I guess this would still technically be an if-statement, but the only other example I can think of would be conditional statements within functions.
-I did some googling to try to find other instances, and all I could find were if statement examples.
+I cannot.
+I even did some googling to try to find other instances, and all I could find were if statement examples.
 So that is certainly the primary use.

 ### Methods